 iBuyers will buy qualifying homes for cash, meaning you avoid realtor fees — and the stress of listing on the open market entirely.
 While these companies make fair-market offers, they will deduct any required repairs after an on-site visit.
 They also charge a service fee typically ranging between 6-14%.

 Pulling off a FSBO sale successfully is a difficult feat to accomplish.
-Here are some helpful tips from Clever CEO and real estate investor Ben Mizes, who has experience listing homes without an agent.
+Here are some helpful tips from Clever CEO and real estate investor Ben Mizes, who has experience listing homes without a realtor.

-1. Make Minor Repairs
+1. Make minor repairs

 Small upgrades and repairs can do a lot to sway potential buyers.
 The key is knowing how and where to spend your money to get higher offers.
 Simple DIY projects like a fresh coat of paint or new cabinet pulls have a high return on investment, whereas pricier improvements like adding a new bedroom may not.

 Overall, the most important factor is knowing where the line is between necessary and over-the-top.
 You want your house to meet buyers' expectations.

 "If your kitchen is a disaster, spending more money on a remodel to get it in solid condition will pay off in the end," said Mizes.
 "But spending money on high-end features to take it from good to extravagant will be a waste."

 Also, consider how valuable specific repairs are to buyers in your area.
 Focus on upgrades that have a higher cost recuperation in your region.

 Home repairs with highest resale value in Oregon

 Based on regional data from Remodeling